mcer12/Flora-ESP8266/README.md

 9) 3 levels of brightness, each with 8 more levels for dimming / crossfade.
 32 pwm steps in total for each segment!
 10) No buttons design.
 Simple configuration portal is used for settings.
 11) Daylight saving (summer time) support built in and super simple to set up.
-12) MicroUSB connector (USB type C on IV-12 version), Below 500mA power consumption on 5V on full brightness.
+12) MicroUSB connector (USB type C on IV-12 version), Below 500mA power consumption on 5V on full brightness (800mA on IV-12 version).

 **Images:**